MaxFalkenberg/COP26_2021/about.md

 permalink: /about/
 ---

-Want to know more?
-Read our paper here, soon to be published in Nature Climate Change.
+This website is based on work studying Twitter polarisation during COP26.
+To learn more, <a href="/research">read our paper here</a>, soon to be published in Nature Climate Change.

 We are a group of computational social scientists, physicists and climate scientists based in the UK and Italy.
 Our team is part of the [IRIS Academic Coalition](https://www.irisacademic.org/){:target="_blank"}.